Max-Mogilski/Max-Mogilski/README.md

 ## 👨🏻‍💻 About Me

-- 👾 Creator of the HaveFun organization 👾

 - 💻 Currently working on the "WearMe" application

 - 🧠 I’m currently learning node.js / express and getting better at testing (vitest)